mazendabet/identitydocuments/readme.md

 Package that allows you to handle documents like passports and other documents that contain a Machine Readable Zone (MRZ).

 This package allows you to process images of documents to find the MRZ, parse the MRZ, parse the Visual Inspection Zone (VIZ) and also to find and return a crop of the passport picture (using face detection).

+> Version 2.x is a complete rewrite of the package with a new MRZ detection algorithm and is not compatible with version 1.x